jon-strabala/cb_fts_bench/README.md

 # based on bombardier [![Build Status](https://semaphoreci.com/api/v1/codesenberg/bombardier/branches/master/shields_badge.svg)](https://semaphoreci.com/codesenberg/bombardier) [![Go Report Card](https://goreportcard.com/badge/github.com/codesenberg/bombardier)](https://goreportcard.com/report/github.com/codesenberg/bombardier) [![GoDoc](https://godoc.org/github.com/codesenberg/bombardier?status.svg)](http://godoc.org/github.com/codesenberg/bombardier)
 bombardier is a HTTP(S) benchmarking tool.
-It is written in Go programming language and uses excellent [fasthttp](https://github.com/valyala/fasthttp) instead of Go's default http library, because of its lightning fast performance.
+It is written in Go programming language and uses a slightly modified version of the excellent [fasthttp](https://github.com/valyala/fasthttp) instead of Go's default http library, because of its lightning fast performance.

 With `bombardier v1.1` and higher you can now use `net/http` client if you need to test HTTP/2.x services or want to use a more RFC-compliant HTTP client.